-Activities 2021/2022 Council Lead Work with local businesses to identify issues Director People & Community Services Maintain and develop relationship with Regional Development Australia (RDA) Orana Director People & Community Services Industrial lots to be developed as demand presents, connecting to utility services and construction of kerb and gutter Director Engineering Services Monitor and Review the Economic Development Plan for Bogan Shire Director People & Community Services Support and strengthen local business networks to encourage the sharing of information and resources to build the capacity of local business and industry.
-Director People & Community Services Council continues to commit to shopping locally for services and products wherever possible and in the best interests of Council.
-General Manager Work with local businesses to ensure sustainable, well designed and visually appealing premises which meet the needs of our community and visitors Director Development and Environmental Services Continue the implementation of Council's streetscape master plan.
-Director Development and Environmental Services
+Strategy 4.1.1 Support and promote our local business and industry, to identify gaps and develop initiatives for sustainable economic growth and local employment opportunities.
+Activities 2020/2021 Council Lead Work with local businesses to identify issues Director People & Community Services Maintain and develop relationship with Regional Development Australia (RDA) Orana Director People & Community Services Industrial lots to be developed as demand presents, connecting to utility services and construction of kerb and gutter Director Engineering Services Monitor and Review the Economic Development Plan for Bogan Shire Director People & Community Services Support and strengthen local business networks to encourage the sharing of information and resources to build the capacity of local business and industry.
+Director People & Community Services

-Strategy 4.1.2 Support agricultural businesses so that they have the capacity to be a significant contributor to the local, regional and national econor ny.
-Activities 2021/2022 Council Lead Maintain relationships with local agricultural businesses and lobby on behalf of local issues General Manager
+Strategy 4.1.2 Support agricultural businesses so that they have the capacity to be a significant contributor to the local, regional and national economy.
+Activities 2020/2021 Council Lead Maintain relationships with local agricultural businesses and lobby on behalf of local issues General Manager

-Strategy 4.1.3 Work in conjunction with mining companies to obtain mutual benefit from an abundance of natural mining resources which opportunities for local economic growth and employment. provide our shire with Activities 2021/2022 Council Lead Maintain relationships with mining companies to explore opportunities for mutual benefit and lobby on behalf of local issues General Manager
+Strategy 4.1.3 Work in conjunction with mining companies to obtain mutual benefit from an abundance of natural mining resources which opportunities for local economic growth and employment. n provide our shire with Activities 2020/2021 Council Lead Maintain relationships with mining companies to explore opportunities for mutual benefit and lobby on behalf of local issues General Manager